Welcome to Volume 8 of Executed to Suppress His Message.

 ~~~~

 So why did God place Adam and Eve in a garden?
-Perhaps we can begin to find the answer in Revelation 2:7:
+Perhaps we can find the answer in Revelation 2:7:

 He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, I will grant to eat of the tree of life which is in the Paradise of God.

-Revelation 1:1 and 1:8 tell us the Spirit who is speaking is the Lord Jesus Christ.
-And here the Greek translated into the English “paradise” is pronounced paradeisos, which specifically means a park or garden.
+Revelation 1:1 and 1:8 tell us the person speaking is the Lord Jesus Christ.
+Also note that the Greek translated into the English “paradise” is pronounced paradeisos, which specifically means a park or garden.

-So there’s an important point here: even though Revelation was written many thousands of years after the Garden of Eden incident, the Tree of Life was still in God’s garden.
+And there’s anoher important piece of information here: even though Revelation was written many thousands of years after the Garden of Eden incident, the Tree of Life was still in God’s garden.

 This word paradeisos is used only two other times in the bible.
 The first occurrence is in Luke 23:43, where Jesus told one of the criminals being crucified how He would soon be in heaven: